0xchase/website-new-2/pages/blog.md

 ---
-title: Curriculum Vitae
+title: About
-layout: default
+layout: defualt
-nav_order: 3
+nav_order: 5
 ---

-# Curriculum Vitae
+# About

 This will be a fairly extensive about page.